 At the recent American Association of Feline Practitioners Conference, a recurring topic was the use of AI (artificial intelligence) to help detect pain in cats.
 We all know cats are masters at hiding signs of pain, so any tool that can help us identify pain before cats show signs is a good thing in my book.
 Tably is a new AI based app that is designed to monitor your cat’s mood by simply pointing your phone at her face.Continue Reading

 If you’ve read this blog for any length of time, you know that I’m passionate about species-appropriate nutrition for cats.
 Cats are obligate carnivores, and they need meat not only to survive, but to thrive.
 You can find many of the articles I’ve written about this topic in the Feline Nutrition section right here on this site.
-I also provide one-on-one consultations if you need help with transitioning your cat to a healthier diet.

 A 101-year-old senior citizen adopts a 19-year old cat from the Catawba Humane Society in Hickory, NC.
 Penny’s family describes this as a match made in heaven.
 After losing her cat and realizing a stuffed animal is not an alternative, the North Carolina woman has found her senior soul mate in Gus.
 Her story is a reminder of the importance of cats in all our lives, but particularly for the elderly.Continue Reading